 What are the requirements to apply?

-Applicants are evaluated on 3 main criteria – academic achievement, community service, and responses to three essay questions.
+Applicants are evaluated on three main criteria – service to the community, leadership, and distinguished scholarship.
+Applicants can find a description of these criteria here.
 Applicants must demonstrate their competence and/or ability in all of these areas.
-The Selection Committee evaluates each application with respect to all 3 criteria.
+The Selection Committee evaluates each written application, and each interview with semifinalists, with respect to all three criteria.

 Are international students eligible to apply?

 Yes, international students are eligible and encouraged to apply.

 Who chooses the Remembrance Scholars?

 A committee consisting of 12 SU faculty and staff and 12 former Remembrance Scholars make the final selections.

 If I am studying abroad (or off campus), am I still eligible for the scholarship?

 Yes, if you are studying abroad (or off campus), you can still be considered for the scholarship.
 A student who reaches the interview stage in the selection process, but is not on campus, will be interviewed via Skype or phone.